01 of 22

 Interior design by: Hoo Interior DesignContinue to 17 of 22 below.

 17 of 22

-A green wall is the perfect backdrop for an explosion of color.
+A green wall is a perfect backdrop for an explosion of color.
 This eclectic green living room by Tamra Rubin Design has a little bit of everything, and yet it all works quite nicely together.
-The reason is because all the colors, while certainly different, are all similar tones.
-As a result nothing stands out or seems out of place.Continue to 18 of 22 below.
+The reason is that all the colors, while certainly different, are all similar tones.
+As a result, nothing stands out or seems out of place.Continue to 18 of 22 below.

 18 of 22